GCC 3-day Baku wedding: 150-guest Khaleeji signature

 Q: What is the halal-manifest timeline?
 A: Signed off at week 6 ahead of the wedding for both anchor hotels, the yacht charter (if a men's day is on the water), and any external venue.
 The hotels run halal kitchens at hotel grade by default; the sign-off confirms the manifest covers all 150 guest meals plus staff catering, with no cross-contamination paths in the prep flow.

-For GCC wedding planners pricing similar scope, see our GCC bank incentive case study for a comparable cultural-protocol example, and reach out through the destination weddings page for a tailored RFP.
+For GCC wedding planners pricing similar scope, see our GCC bank incentive case study for a comparable cultural-protocol example and the European 2-day format for how the same anchors behave at 80 guests, then reach out through the destination weddings page for a tailored RFP.

 - Planner